Mojiberus/ProBook-440-G3-Hackintosh/README.md

 Only the case with separate drives is covered there

-In BIOS disable the port with the drive where macOS is installed so Windows won't overwrite Opencore
+In BIOS disable the port with the drive where macOS is installed and enable it after installing Windows

+Check if each drive has an EFI partition.
+If not, restore Opencore from USB on macOS drive(copy-paste) and [create EFI partition on Windows drive](https://www.tenforums.com/installation-upgrade/52837-moving-recreating-efi-partition.html#post698505)

-Or you can deploy Windows image to the second drive with DISM and create EFI partition with Windows bootloader and pick it from Opencore
+Now you can boot both macOS and Windows from Opencore

+(Windows will consider it being installed on Macbook as shown in msinfo32)

 After this you need to apply one registry tweak as Windows and macOS treat time differently